 What type of disability insurance is right for me?

-- Group disability insurance for dentists
+Group disability insurance for dentists

-- Individual disability insurance for dentists
+Individual short-term disability insurance for dentists

 Few occupations pay as much as dental careers — the Bureau of Labor Statistics reports the average pay in 2018 was over $156,000 a year.
 Suddenly being without that pay for months or years can severely affect your standard of living.
-Long term disability insurance can protect your pay with benefits that generally start at 50% of your yearly salary.
+Long-term disability insurance can protect your pay with benefits that generally start at 50% of your yearly salary.